Acacia Ridge, Queensland: History

 Acacia Ridge Methodist Church was established in 1966.
 On the creation of the Uniting Church in Australia in 1977, it became the Acacia Ridge Uniting Church.

 Watson Road State School opened on 23 January 1967.

 Acacia Ridge State High School opened on 25 January 1971 and closed on 31 December 1997, when it amalgamated with Salisbury State High School to form the new Nyanda State High School.
 Acacia Ridge State High School was at 67 Nyngam Street (27.5795°S 153.0155°E).
 Acacia Ridge State School was then relocated onto the Nyngam Street site.

 The suburb was officially named and bounded on 11 August 1975.

 St Alban's Anglican Church closed circa 1980.
 The church building relocated to the Anglican Church of the Holy Spirit in neighbouring Algester to be used as a parish hall.

-The Aboriginal and Islander Independent Community School (also known as The Murri School) was opened 1 January 1986 in a disused Catholic primary school in Highgate Hill.
+The Aboriginal and Islander Independent Community School (also known as The Murri School) was founded on the initiative of Gungalu and Birri Gubba man Ross Watson.
+It was opened 1 January 1986 in a disused Catholic primary school in Highgate Hill.
 In 1995, the school relocated to a disused state school in Milton.
-In 1997, the school obtained its current site in Acacia Ridge, which was the original site of Acacia Ridge State School before its relocation to the site of the former Acacia Ridge State High School after that school's closure.
+In 1997, the school obtained its current site in Acacia Ridge, which was the original site of Acacia Ridge State School before its relocation to the site of the former Acacia Ridge State High School, after that school's closure.